-Universal Studios Japan with Babies, Toddlers, and Small Kids
+Universal Studios Japan with Toddlers and Kids

 View this post on Instagram

 Universal Studios Japan is a popular theme park in Osaka, and perhaps the second most visited in Japan (with the two Disney parks taking first place).
 Similar to Disney, they have seasonal events throughout the year such as Halloween, Christmas, and Easter, parades, and of course amazing food with super fun rides.
-USJ also has more affordable one-day passes than Disney and an entire zone dedicated just to kids, making it undeniably an excellent place to take little ones.

 Tickets and Hours at Universal Studios Japan

-A 1 Day Studio Pass for adults (age 12 and up) ranges from 8600 yen to 10,400 yen depending on when you go (weekends are more expensive) while for kids ages 4-11 is 5600 yen to 6800 yen.
+A 1-Day Studio Pass for adults (age 12 and up) ranges from 8600 yen to 10,400 yen depending on when you go (weekends are more expensive) while for kids ages 4-11 is 5600 yen to 6800 yen.
 You can also get a 2-Day Studio Pass, which will save you about 300 yen.
 If you’re a Club Universal member, you can get discounted tickets for the month of your birthday and the following month as well.

 The hours of operation tend to vary so make sure you check USJ’s website before you go!